topo-gps/ios-manual/en/main/dashboard.rst

 Record timer
 ~~~~~~~~~~~~
-The record timer (--:-- h:m bottom left) indicates the time you are :ref:`recording <ss-route-record>` a route.
+The record timer (--:-- h:m bottom left) indicates the time you are :ref:`recording <sec-route-record>` a route.

-If you tap the record timer you can start, pause and stop a :ref:`route recording <ss-route-record>`.
+If you tap the record timer you can start, pause and stop a :ref:`route recording <sec-route-record>`.
 If you are recording a route the symbol 'rec' appears just above the 'h:m' to indicate a recording is active.

 .. _ss-rec-distance:

 Record distance meter
 ~~~~~~~~~~~~~~~~~~~~~
-The record distance meter (-.- km bottom right) indicates the length of a route that is being :ref:`recorded <ss-route-record>`.
+The record distance meter (-.- km bottom right) indicates the length of a route that is being :ref:`recorded <sec-route-record>`.
 By starting a recording you can see with the record distance meter how far you have been traveling.
 Above the 'km' symbol appears the symbol 'rec' to indicate that this is the recorded distance.